 Frida Kahlo was one of the most important Mexican artists, a political activist, an iconic figure, and a symbol of women’s power and resilience.

-Every time I write about her I always have the feeling I can never be accurate enough.
-She was just larger than life, maybe that’s the best description I could find.
+Whenever I write about her, I always feel I can never be accurate enough.
+She was just larger than life.
+Maybe that’s the best description I could find.

 Known for her tragic accident and her turbulent love relationship with the Mexican muralist Diego Rivera, Frida Kahlo made a name of her own for her bluntness and her unique art.

-A Frida Kahlo tattoo is very popular and rich with symbolism.
+A Frida Kahlo tattoo is very popular and rich in symbolism.
 Through her art, she asked hard questions about cultural identity, sexuality, power, politics, and the subjugation of women.

 10. Catrina Tattoos

 La Catrina, or La Catrina Calavera, is an emblematic Mexican figure.
 This tall, elegant skeleton woman wears a French hat adorned with flowers.
 She is considered Mexico’s “Grand Dame of Death.”

 Her history is fascinating and reaches back to the Aztecs and Mictecacihuatl, the goddess of death.

 La Catrina also had an important role to play during the Mexican Revolution, and now has become one of the most emblematic symbols of the Day of the Dead.